nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “2FA isn’t unbreakable, but it drastically reduces the attack surface.
 It’s a critical part of **Zero Trust Architecture** and defense-in-depth strategies.”

----

-✅ Ready for **Q9: What is the difference between Black Hat, White Hat, and Grey Hat Hackers?**
-It’s a classic interview question that also tests your ethical understanding.

-Awesome!
-Here's your **advanced interview-ready answer** for:

----

 ### ❓ **Q9.
 What is the Difference Between Black Hat, White Hat, and Grey Hat Hackers?**